tmillr/tsconfigcheck/README.md

 # Missing path defaults to tsconfig.json in the current directory
 tsconfigcheck [tsconfigpath]

-# To run a local installation
+# To run a local installation, or, if you skipped the manual installation step
 npx tsconfigcheck [tsconfigpath]
 ```